Skip to content

 For all of those, Cheerio is the wrong tool.
 Playwright (or Puppeteer, or a managed browser like Browserbase) is your only option.

-When Cheerio wins by an order of magnitude
+When does Cheerio win by an order of magnitude?

 Cheerio wins when the data is already in the HTML you got back.
 This is more common than people assume in 2026: